Child Molestation Sex Offenses in California

 It is important to contact a lawyer as soon as you have been contacted by the authorities because there will be opportunities to settle or negotiate your case at the start that won’t exist later.
 Furthermore, if you are not a US citizen, these kinds of offenses can raise immigration issues – which is why we will fight to keep a conviction from being recorded against you.

-Who can be charged with solicitation and prostitution offenses?
+Who can be charged with solicitation and prostitution of Sex Offenses in California?

 It is important to remember that both the person accused of prostitution and the client (sometimes referred to as the ‘john’) can be charged with these offenses.
 Solicitation and prostitution offenses apply to anyone who is involved in the transaction, or the attempted transaction.